Finding Words of Comfort for a Dying Parent’s Loved Ones

 What to Say to Someone Whose Parent is Dying

 Dealing with the impending loss of a loved one is an incredibly challenging and emotionally charged experience.
 If you find yourself in the position of supporting someone whose parent is dying, you may feel at a loss for words or unsure of how to provide comfort.
-While there is no formula for what to say in these situations, there are some guidelines that can help you navigate this difficult conversation.
+While there is no perfect formula for what to say in these situations, there are some guidelines that can help you navigate this difficult conversation.

 Show Empathy and Validate Their Feelings